galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 # Genome profile analysis

 Before starting a de novo genome assembly project, it useful to collect metrics on the properties of the genome under consideration, such as the expected genome size.
 Traditionally DNA flow citometry was considered the golden standard for estimating the genome size.
-Nowadays experimental methods have been replaced by computational approaches {% cite wang2020estimation %}.
+Nowadays experimental methods have been replaced by computational approaches ({% cite wang2020estimation %}).
 One of the widely used genome profilling methods is based on the analysis of k-mer frequencies.
 It allows to provide information not only about the genomic complexity, such as the genome size, levels of heterozygosity and repeat content, but also about the data quality.

-> ### {% icon details %} K-mer size, sequencing coverage and genome size
+> ### {% icon comment %} K-mer size, sequencing coverage and genome size
 >
 >K-mers are unique substrings of length k contained within a DNA sequence.
 For example, the DNA sequence *TCGATCACA* can be decomposed into six unique k-mers that have five bases long: *TCGAT*, *CGATC*, *GATCA*, *ATCAC* and *TCACA*.
 A sequence of length L will have  L-k+1 k-mers.
 On the other hand, the number of possible k-mers can be calculated as  n<sup>k</sup>, where n is number of possible monomers and k is the k-mer size.
 >